AmolBade/2017BTECS00054_2017BTECS00025_2016BTECS00104/README.md

-# Measure size of objects in an image using OpenCV
+# Measure size of objects in image

 The project provides a script to read an image and based on the dimensions of a reference object find the dimensions of other objects in a scene.
 The reference object must be the leftmost object in the scene.
 In sample images given, a box of dimension 2cm x 2cm is taken as a reference object.